Skip to main content

 Hint.

-Look for a commit in your local repository that might contain changes that could conflict with the changes in the dark blue commit.
+Look for a commit in your local repository that contains changes that will conflict with the changes in the dark blue commit.

 2.